 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 If this TN has been previously ported (i.e., a previously active subscriptionVersionNPAC object exists), the NPAC SMS will issue, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT notification to the old service provider SOA for the previously active subscriptionVersionNPAC object of the status change using an M-EVENT-REPORT subscriptionVersionStatusAttributeValueChange.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA for the previously active subscriptionVersionNPAC object returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Active Subscription Version Create on Local SMS Using Create Action